 Overview

-A new calendar year and an active election year is the perfect time to conduct a "health check" on your corporate political law compliance program to ensure you're right-sized for the evolving political law landscape.
-Failure to comply with the broad suite of political laws (electoral engagement, lobbying compliance, pay-to-play laws, and government ethics rules) can result in fines, effective debarment or suspension from seeking government contracts, and reputational risk.
+Failure to comply with the broad suite of political laws – covering electoral engagement, lobbying compliance, pay-to-play laws and government ethics rules – can result in fines, effective debarment or suspension from seeking government contracts, and reputational risk.

 Electoral Engagement

 This year presents a busy election year not only with midterm elections at the federal level, but many state and local elections.
-So far, 64 statewide ballot measures in 32 states have been certified for election in 2026.
-There are 36 gubernatorial seats up for grabs, and 88 of 99 state legislative chambers across 48 states are holding regular legislative elections.
+So far, 65 statewide ballot measures in 32 states have been certified for election in 2026.
+There are 36 gubernatorial seats up for grabs, and 88 of 99 state legislative chambers across 46 states are holding regular legislative elections.

-Cities and counties will also have elections around the country—at least 22 mayorships in the country's top 100 populous cities will be up for election, including Los Angeles, Newark, and the District of Columbia.
-Companies may get involved directly in many states that allow direct corporate contributions, through a corporate PAC, or trade association engagement, as well as other vehicles.
+Cities and counties will also have elections around the country – at least 22 mayorships in the country's top 100 populous cities will be up for election, including Los Angeles, Newark, and the District of Columbia.

-In addition, the sprawling elections occurring this year are likely to prompt more executive engagement in elections, which can have implications for the company.
 If your company has or seeks contracts with federal, state, or municipal governments, pay-to-play laws may result in personal political activity being attributed to the company and serious business losses for any inadvertent violations.
 Penalties for noncompliance can be severe, including monetary fines, voided or cancelled government contracts, and even temporary or long-term bans on bidding for or receiving future government business.
+Similar restrictions may apply to companies engaged in lobbying.

 Lobbying, Including Seeking Government Contracts

-Many states and municipalities have complex lobbying registration and reporting requirements, and these laws may be triggered not just by direct engagement with legislators, but seeking government contracts (known as procurement lobbying), outreach to the general public or a segment of the population, such as employees or customers (known as grassroots lobbying), and providing gifts or benefits to public officials (known as goodwill lobbying).
-Key changes include Idaho's expansion of its lobbying law to include grassroots or "indirect" lobbying and associated reporting requirements, and Montana's lower lobbying registration threshold.
-There are 29 states with procurement lobbying laws, 14 with grassroots lobbying reporting requirements, and 7 states require registration as a lobbyist for giving gifts to covered public officials (i.e., building "goodwill").
+Many states and municipalities have complex lobbying registration and reporting requirements, and these laws may be triggered not just by direct engagement with legislators, but also by seeking government contracts (known as procurement lobbying), outreach to the general public or a segment of the population, such as employees or customers (known as grassroots lobbying), and providing gifts or benefits to public officials (known as goodwill lobbying).

 Special Considerations for Foreign-Headquartered Companies and Companies With Foreign Exposure

-States have also been actively passing "baby-FARA" laws and foreign national contribution bans.
-Six states have enacted legislation similar to the Foreign Agents Registration Act (FARA), requiring individuals lobbying on behalf of foreign governments or principals to register with the state.
-These laws, in short, typically require a domestic entity to register and report if they are acting on behalf of a foreign government, political party, business, or individual while engaging in lobbying and similar "influence" activities.
-For example, Louisiana's "baby-FARA" law requires those who engage in lobbying on behalf of a "foreign adversary" to register with the state, which includes China, Cuba, Iran, North Korea, Russia, and Venezuela's Maduro government and entities headquartered or with their principal place of business in those countries.
+For example, Louisiana's "baby-FARA" law requires those who engage in lobbying on behalf of a "foreign adversary" to register with the state, which includes China, Cuba, Iran, North Korea, Russia, and Venezuela's Maduro government.
+Entities headquartered or with their principal place of business in those countries are also required to do so.
 There is no minimum activity or spending threshold for registration, and there are no exemptions available, meaning any lobbying on behalf of such entities triggers the requirement.

-Additionally, over half the states have codified a foreign national contribution ban with varying contours of restrictions from banning foreign funds from supporting ballot measure campaigns to restricting foreign nationals from being involved in any decision-making regarding another's election-related activities.
-Foreign national contribution bans create extra hurdles for politically active US subsidiaries of foreign corporations and even for companies that simply receive foreign sources of revenue.
+Additionally, over half the states have codified a foreign national contribution ban with varying restrictions, from banning foreign funds from supporting ballot measure campaigns to restricting foreign nationals from being involved in any decision-making regarding another's election-related activities.

 Special Considerations for Financial Institutions